cloudandthings/terraform-aws-github-runners/README.md

 ## Features

 - Simple!
-See examples below.
+See the provided examples for a quick-start.
-- Cost-effective - using EC2 Spot pricing and AutoScaling.
+- Cost-effective.
+Uses EC2 Spot pricing and AutoScaling to keep costs low.
+Runs multiple runners per EC2 instance depending on the number of vCPU available.
 - Customisable using [cloudinit](https://cloudinit.readthedocs.io/).
 - Scalable.
 By default one runner process and 20GB storage is provided per vCPU per EC2 instance.